 Soon after the sale, PAG returned to buying mode, winning a 50 percent stake in the PeakCastle office building in Cheung Sha Wan for HK$800 million in February 2018.
 The structure, originally an industrial building, was converted for commercial use by its former owner Hanison Construction in 2017.

 Demand for industrial buildings in Kwai Chung is strong with constant limited supply, according to Thomas Lam, head of valuation and consultancy at Knight Frank in Hong Kong.
 “I am quite positive on industrial property market in Hong Kong due to the imbalance between demand and supply,” Lam told Mingtiandi.
 With the completion of the Hong Kong-Zhuhai-Macau Bridge, which is scheduled to begin operations in the second half of the year, he believes the future demand for logistic centres in the city will rise.

 PAG’s newly confirmed sale makes June one of the busiest months for Hong Kong industrial deals so far this year.

-In addition the Cargo Consolidation Complex disposal, earlier in the same month veteran investor Tang, nicknamed Uncle Bor, bought the Brilliant Cold Storage building on Wing Yip Street for around HK$1.6 billion.
-The following week, Hong Kong-listed developer China Aoyuan Property Group bought Lot 46, a newly-redeveloped commercial project on Kwok Shui Road for HK$950 million.
+In addition to the Cargo Consolidation Complex disposal, earlier in the same month veteran investor Tang, nicknamed Uncle Bor, bought the Brilliant Cold Storage building on Wing Yip Street for around HK$1.6 billion.
+The following week, Hong Kong-listed developer China Aoyuan Property Group bought Lot 46, a newly redeveloped commercial project on Kwok Shui Road for HK$950 million.